pingcap/docs-cn/dev/reference/tools/data-migration/dm-worker-intro.md

 | `REPLICATION SLAVE` | Global |
 | `REPLICATION CLIENT` | Global |

-If you need to synchronize the data from `db1` to TiDB, execute the following `GRANT` statement:
+If you need to replicate the data from `db1` to TiDB, execute the following `GRANT` statement:

 ```sql
 GRANT RELOAD,REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'your_user'@'your_wildcard_of_host'
 GRANT SELECT ON db1.* TO 'your_user'@'your_wildcard_of_host';
 ```

-If you also need to synchronize the data from other databases into TiDB, make sure the same privileges are granted to the user of the respective databases.
+If you also need to replicate the data from other databases into TiDB, make sure the same privileges are granted to the user of the respective databases.

 ### Downstream database user privileges